If you’ve got thousands of dollars to spend on a mattress, save some time. You don’t need to read this article.

 Used mattresses are derided online.
 Take that criticism with a grain of salt.
 With the rise of online shopping and the fact that people sometimes make mistakes for one reason or another, you can find a lot of deals online.

 A recent online search at Craigslist for Phoenix returned over 3,000 results.
-That number has to be taken with a grain of salt because it included results for bed frames, mattress toppers, and things like that.
-The point is that there’s a lot of options, not all of which will be acceptable.
+That number must be taken with a grain of salt because it included results for bed frames, mattress toppers, and things like that.
+The point is that there are a lot of options, not all of which will be acceptable.
 Some of the deals included a “new” California King for $329.
 New, it retails for $1,300, according to the seller.
 It comes with free delivery too.

-If that was the size you wanted, take a look at it.
+If that was the size you wanted, look at it.
 See if it really was new or new enough.

 How is buying a used mattress any different from staying overnight in a hotel?